zcolah/DRG_Shiny_App/README.md

 Since we used a large dataset, many features will take a few seconds to load.

+Please note our comparative analysis of two hospitals website has been made separately and linked to in our main website.
+This is because of the extremely long load time (approx 5 minutes) it takes which causes other parts of our website a long time to load.
+Here is a [link](https://jusintime.shinyapps.io/2011_us_inpatient_prospective_payment_comparative_bar_chart/) to it.

 ## About Our Dataset
 Our project works with the “Inpatient Prospective Payment System (IPPS) Provider Summary for the Top 100 Diagnosis-Related Groups (DRG) - FY2011” data set of information created and maintained by the US Government.